A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Preliminaries

-It is known from Zhu in \cite{Z}, that $T$ is an $m$-cluster-tilting object if and only if $T$ has $n$ indecomposable direct summands (up to isomorphism) and is $m$-rigid.
+If $n$ corresponds to the number of vertices of $Q$, it is known from \cite{Z}, that $T$ is an $m$-cluster-tilting object if and only if $T$ has $n$ indecomposable direct summands (up to isomorphism) and is $m$-rigid.
 So, for $T=\bigoplus T_i$ a basic $m$-cluster-tilting object, where each $T_i$ is indecomposable, let us define the almost complete $m$-rigid object ${\overline{T}}=T/T_k$ (where $T_k$ is an indecomposable summand of $T$).
-There are, up to isomorphism, $m+1$ complements of the almost $m$-cluster-tilting object $\overline{T}$, denoted by $T_k^{(c)}$, for $c \in \{ 0,\cdots, m \}$.
-Iyama and Yoshino in \cite{IY} showed the following theorem:
+There are, up to isomorphism, $m+1$ complements of the almost complete $m$-cluster-tilting object $\overline{T}$, denoted by $T_k^{(c)}$, for $c \in \{ 0,\cdots, m \}$.
+Iyama and Yoshino in \cite{IY} showed the following Theorem: